thiippal/tankbuster/README.md

 <code>pip install tankbuster</code>

+This will also install the required modules: Pillow, Keras, colorama and h5py.

+Naturally, you can also clone this repository for the latest version.

 ## Usage

 ### Running Tankbuster from the command line

+If you wish to run Tankbuster from the command line, it is best to clone this repository to get the driver script, <code>bust.py</code>.

 To examine a single image from the command line, enter the following command on the command line: